Louisville vs. Georgia Tech Predictions & Picks – September 1

 Georgia Tech Betting Info (2022)

-- Georgia Tech's ATS record as an underdog of 7.5 points or more was 4-3 last season.
+- Against the spread, as underdogs of 7.5 points or more, Georgia Tech went 4-3 last year.

-- The Yellow Jackets and their opponent combined to hit the over four out of 12 times last year.
+- Last season, four Yellow Jackets games went over the point total.

-- The average total for Georgia Tech's games last season was 52.3 points, 2.8 more than this game's over/under.
+- The average total points scored in Georgia Tech games last year (49.5) is 2.8 points higher than the total for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.